- Entry restrictions and exceptions

 - People with important reasons to travel -as long as they comply with passport and visa regulations-, such as:

-- urgent needs for travel (please see: “What constitutes an urgent need for travel?”)
+- urgent needs for travel (please see: “What constitutes an urgent need for travel”?)

 - certain business travellers, trade fair visitors and exhibitors, participants of congresses etc. (please see: “Which skilled and highly qualified foreign workers are permitted to enter Germany from a non-European foreign country?”)
+Please note that you need to submit the declaration of the absolute necessity of business travel mentioned on the website of the BMI.

 - residents of a country who are allowed unrestricted entry into Germany (please see the list of countries here)